-Studies have shown that athletes have higher levels of serotonin, and exercise – such as riding a bike or running – has been shown to increase serotonin, along with getting some sun, or a well-deserved massage.
+Studies have shown that athletes have higher levels of serotonin.
+Indeed, exercise – such as riding a bike or mindful running – has been shown to increase serotonin, along with getting some sun, or a well-deserved massage.

 Focusing on the positive – while it may not solve your problems – may help you feel better (and also help you to stop ruminating).
 Some ways to do this include taking the time to do positive affirmations, reflect, or writing a gratitude journal about all the things you appreciate – even looking back through old pictures of a great night out will make you smile and get that serotonin going.

 Bike yourself better: cycling boosts serotonin, a happiness hormone

 Like serotonin, dopamine is a neurotransmitter.
 Often painted as the neurochemical most strongly associated with happiness, it might be more precise to say that dopamine is responsible for reward-driven behaviour and pleasure-seeking activities.
 You get a rush of it when you feel proud of yourself, when you eat comfort food, when it's pay day, and, of course, when you win.

 Some studies indicate that those with more extroverted and outgoing personality types may have higher levels of dopamine than their introverted counterparts, and it could be one of the main driving forces behind pursuing goals, as procrastination and self-doubt have been linked to low levels of dopamine.